 The Company completed a surface sampling program in 2018 that confirmed the potential of the SPJ property.
 Several cobalt-copper, silver, nickel and rare earth showings were discovered outside of the Scadding Deposit footprint.

 An inaugural 2,000-metres drilling program was undertaken in the fall 2019 at the Scadding Deposit to confirm historical results and expand its footprint.
 Based on successful results, the program was then quickly increased to 10,000 metres.
 A 2020 definition drilling program is currently underway at the SPJ Project with special emphasis on expanding the gold mineralization at Scadding beyond the historic mine developments.

-MacDonald’s drilling to date supports the hypothesis that gold mineralization in the Scadding Deposit is primarily controlled by a series of north- to north-northeast-oriented structures laterally distributed in a west to east corridor at least 500 metres-wide (Figure 2).
+MacDonald’s drilling to date supports the hypothesis that gold mineralization in the Scadding Deposit is primarily controlled by a series of folds that are laterally distributed in a west to east corridor at least 500 metres-wide (Figure 2).

 Figure 2.
 Assay highlights of reported drill holes and mineralized structures identified to date at the Scadding Deposit.